The Hand That Signed the Paper: Development and publication

-Having been awarded the right to a publishing contract, the manuscript was sent to Allen & Unwin to be edited for publication.
+Having been awarded the right to a publishing contract, the manuscript was sent to Allen & Unwin for editing.
 The manuscript was first assigned to Stephanie Dowrick, who had edited the Vogel winners for several years.
-Dowrick refused to be associated with the work, later explaining that if it was not the Vogel winner she would have rejected it outright.
-According to Dowrick, Darville became angry at her refusal and eventually said, "the Jews are not going to get away with this one".
+Dowrick declined to personally edit the work, later explaining that were it not the Vogel winner, she would have simply rejected it outright.
+According to Dowrick, Darville became angry after realising that Dowrick was unwilling to edit the manuscript and eventually said, "the Jews are not going to get away with this one".
 The manuscript was then sent to Brian Castro, who also declined to edit it and wrote, "I have no idea how this MS could have won ...
-I'm afraid I couldn't even finish reading it; not because of the propaganda and jingoism which abounds, and which is sometimes indistinguishable from the author's viewpoint; but because the prose is deadening and numbing".
+I'm afraid I couldn't even finish reading it; not because of the propaganda and jingoism which abounds, and which is sometimes indistinguishable from the author's viewpoint; but because the prose is deadening and numbing."

 Following Castro's refusal, the manuscript was sent to Lynne Segal, who also declined to edit it.
 She explained privately, "By the first ten manuscript pages I started getting an inkling of what this was about.
-After 30 pages I decided that I could only copy edit it and let it damn itself.
-After 50 pages I decided to no longer work on it, and wrote a report for the publisher stating my reasons."
-After receiving this brief report from Segal, Dowrick asked her to write a longer report for the publisher detailing her concerns.
-After reading this report, Gallagher commissioned a retired historian from the Australian National University, Geoffrey Jukes, to write his own report on the manuscript's historicity.
+After 30 pages, I decided that I could only copy edit it and let it damn itself.
+After 50 pages, I decided to no longer work on it, and wrote a report for the publisher stating my reasons."
+After receiving this brief report from Segal, Dowrick asked her to write a longer report detailing her concerns.
+Upon reading Segal's report, Gallagher commissioned a retired history professor, Geoffrey Jukes, to write his own report on the manuscript's historicity.
 Jukes made some factual corrections, but concluded that the novel was largely historically accurate.
-This, for the publisher, adequately allayed Segal's concerns.

 The manuscript was then assigned to the editor Neil Thomas.
-Thomas later expressed that he had held some doubts about the novel's quality and that he had felt that it "teeter[ed] on the edge of apologetics".
-But he was satisfied by Jukes' report and agreed to edit it.
-During the editing process Darville was reluctant to make changes and expressed frustration to her acquaintances about the way the publisher was treating her.
-Darville falsely claimed to a friend that Segal and Dowrick had both been fired by Allen & Unwin after refusing to edit her manuscript.
-But despite this acrimonious relationship, the novel was ultimately published in August 1994 with only minor changes from the Vogel-winning manuscript.
-Its back cover featured praise from the journalist David Marr and from Jill Kitson, Darville's champion on the Vogel judging panel.
+Thomas later said that he had held some doubts about the novel's technical construction and that he had felt that it "teeter[ed] on the edge of apologetics".
+Despite these concerns, he was satisfied by Jukes' report and agreed to edit it.
+During the editing process, Darville was reluctant to make changes and expressed frustration to her acquaintances about the way she was being treated by the publisher, telling a friend that Segal and Dowrick had both been fired by Allen & Unwin after refusing to edit her manuscript.
+The novel was ultimately published in August 1994 with only minor changes from the Vogel-winning manuscript.
+Its back cover featured praise from the journalist David Marr and from Kitson, Darville's champion on the Vogel judging panel.